priy-nshu/TAS_internship/README.md

 2. Installation
 Downloading and Installing the Text Editor
-To install the Text Editor, visit our website [insert website link] and follow the download instructions.
+To install the Text Editor, visit our website. https://github.com/priy-nshu and follow the download instructions.

 System Requirements: Operating System: Windows, macOS, Linux